deepasarojam-2024/UC-Berkeley-ML-AI/Practical Application III: Comparing Classifiers/README.md

 ![image](https://miro.medium.com/v2/resize:fit:720/format:webp/1*bWt6NF7_n0-9l_iDFVKS5A.png)

 Models used:
-- KNN Classifier: A non-parametric classification algorithm that assigns labels to data points based on the majority class of their k-nearest neighbors.
+- **KNN Classifier**: A non-parametric classification algorithm that assigns labels to data points based on the majority class of their k-nearest neighbors.
-- SVM (Support Vector Machine): A supervised learning algorithm that finds the optimal hyperplane to classify data points by maximizing the margin between classes.
+- **SVM (Support Vector Machine)**: A supervised learning algorithm that finds the optimal hyperplane to classify data points by maximizing the margin between classes.
-- Decision Tree Classifier: A hierarchical tree-like structure that recursively splits data based on feature attributes to make classification decisions.
+- **Decision Tree Classifier**: A hierarchical tree-like structure that recursively splits data based on feature attributes to make classification decisions.
-- Logistic Regression: A statistical method for binary classification that models the probability of a binary outcome using a logistic function.
+- **Logistic Regression**: A statistical method for binary classification that models the probability of a binary outcome using a logistic function.

 ## Performance Evaluation of models
 1. **Accuracy**: The ratio of correctly predicted instances to the total number of instances, measuring the overall correctness of the model's predictions.